stuwilmur/micro-table/API.md

   .does((r) => r.b * 2)
   .end();
 ```
-The result of applying modelA then modelB may be calculated directly:
+The result of applying modelA followed by modelB may be calculated directly:
 ```javascript
 const x = [{a:1}, {a:2}]
 const result1 = modelB.data(modelA.data());